 A native northwesterner who codes accessible web content by day and spends his nights and weekends with family, abstract painting, science fiction illustration, graphic design, and digital humanities research.

 Metadata interoperability research, historical space-time tagging, programming interfaces, data visualizations, and historical sandboxes.

 Digital and analog illustration projects that are heavily influenced by Syd Mead, Edward Hopper, Charles Wysocki and Leiji Matsumoto.

 Design and photo projects from the architectural, education, entertainment, hospitality, manufacturing, sales, and signage, industries.

-A native northwesterner, Chris Sumption was born in Portland, Oregon.
-He eventually moved with his family to Washington State where he divided his time between watching airplanes land, playing with Legos, and blowing his action figures up.
-He obtained his first degree in Industrial Design Technology at the Seattle Art Institute.
-He currently resides in Seattle with his wife Caren, and works in illustration, graphic design, and web development while pursuing a second degree in Informatics and Library Science.
-In his spare time he pursues digital humanities research into historical visualizations and applications associated with archival encoding standards.
+Chris Sumption was born in Portland, Oregon.
+He eventually moved with his family to Washington State where he divided his time between watching airplanes land, playing with Legos, and blowing up his action figures.
+He received an Industrial Design Technology degree from the Seattle Art Institute and a Bachelor of Science in Informatics from the University of Washington.
+Chris currently resides in Seattle with his wife Caren, and works in web content management, web development, website ADA compliance, graphic design, and illustration.
+In his spare time he pursues digital humanities research into interoperable historical visualizations, applications associated with archival encoding standards, and abstract painting.

 If you would like to contact Chris, please use the form below.